strohne/volker/README.md

   `tab_counts(data, starts_with("cg_adoption"))`

 **Hint**: replace `tab_` by `plot_` to reproduce the examples above.
-You’ll find different table, plot and report types in [the introduction vignette](vignettes/introduction.Rmd).
+You’ll find different table, plot and report types in the `vignette("introduction", package="volker")`.
 For further options to customize the results, see the builtin function help (F1 key).

 After deciding whether to plot or tabulate, and whether to handle metric or counted data, the column selections determine which of the following